 - Identify the major components of a benefit-cost analysis and what each should include

-- Increase familiarity with methods for valuing health and longevity, including revealed- and stated-preference studies
+- Increase familiarity with methods for valuing health and longevity, including revealed- and stated-preference studies and their application

 - Learn about sources of guidance, including default values